RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 Further, we make it clear that one does not have to drink alcohol to participate.
 Soft drinks and cranberry juice are in abundance.

 Another example of inclusiveness: All of ChicagoRuby's monthly events are free because we want to include developers regardless of income.
-Expenses for the monthly events are covered by revenue from WindyCityRails and monthly sponsors.
+Expenses for the monthly events are covered by monthly sponsors and revenue from WindyCityRails.

 ###Excluding Others
 I have more experience with racism than any other -ism, so that's what I'll talk about here.